* Indicates that the term appears on the front of the billing statement.

 Capitalized interest: Unpaid Interest added to the Current Principal of a loan.
 Capitalized interest can increase the Current Principal.

-Current Amount Due: The amount required to be paid each month until the loan is paid in full.
-The Current Amount Due may vary each month.*
+Current Amount Due: The amount required to be paid each month until the loan is paid in full, which may vary from month to month.* If your loan is paid ahead, the Current Amount Due will be less than the Scheduled Payment Amount.*

 Current Amount Due Date: The date by which the customer must pay the Current Amount Due each month.
 This is also the Due Date on the remittance slip.*